 Remember to forewarn a new beau about your allergy in advance to avoid the awkward ‘it’s a lovely thought, but…’ conversation or something more serious.
-Always remember to check the label of any gift you receive and keep your adrenaline auto-injectors (AAIs) with you at all times, just in case.
+Always remember to check the label of any gift you receive and keep two adrenaline auto-injectors (AAIs) with you at all times, just in case.

 Don’t make a meal out of Valentine’s Day dining

 Whilst a romantic meal for two can be the perfect way to celebrate Valentine’s Day, for people living with food allergy it can provide unwanted stress.

 We’d recommend calling the restaurant in advance to ask whether they will help you choose a suitable meal.
 Then, when you arrive, speak to staff and ask about ingredients, how the food is prepared and whether cross-contamination is likely.
 Check again when your meal arrives that your dish is free from your allergens and that it has been prepared safely.
 Keep your adrenaline auto-injectors (AAIs) with you at all times, just in case.

 If you’re not confident that your request is being taken seriously, whilst it may put a dampener on your evening, it is much better to stay safe, so it may be better to eat elsewhere.

 If you are concerned about eating out, a home-made meal can be just as romantic.
 Members can also check our ‘Tried and Trusted‘ area to find out which restaurants have been recommended by other members.